Micah2822/Micah-Portfolio/README.md

 Includes the following courses: Supervised Machine Learning Regression and Classification, Advanced Learning Algorithms, and Unsupervised Learning, Recommenders, Reinforcement Learning.
 Link to certificate can be found [here](https://coursera.org/share/9522a0489fe0a60edcce91bd79bcb0a8).

 ### Data Science for Economists:
 University module, learnt to source for non-economic data, clean, manipulate, visualise, and analyse these data using programming techniques in the relevant software package (R) for real-world inspired scenarios.
-Grade achieved: In Progress.
+Grade achieved: Upper Second Class (68%).